AEjonanonymous/Lemoine-Conjecture/README.md

 $$(N - 2 \cdot p_{test}) \equiv 0 \pmod{p_{key}}$$

-*   🔓 **The Solution**: The proof by construction demonstrates that a dead end is a logical contradiction.
+*   🔓 **The Solution**: The search is proven well-founded by demonstrating the available candidate list strictly decreases in length with each recursive step.
 Because the algorithm follows strict recursive rules of modular arithmetic, it is mathematically forced to terminate at a valid prime partition, $p_{success}$.

 ## 📂 Project Files